MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 ### -PassThru

-Returns an the original object passed to the command.
+Returns the original object passed to the command.
 By default, this cmdlet doesn't generate any output.

 ```yaml